PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark_advanced.md

 ![Image](images/wireshark-advanced_nameresolution.png)

 Additionally, Wireshark also provides an IP geolocation mapping to identify the geolocation of source and destination addresses.
 This feature is also not enabled by default and needs additional data from services like the GeoIP database.
-Wireshark currently supports MaxMind databases and the lastest version comes configured with a MaxMind DB resolver.
+Wireshark currently supports MaxMind databases and the latest version comes configured with a MaxMind DB resolver.
 You still need to provide the DB files and provide this database to Wireshark using **Edit --> Preferences --> Name Resolution --> MaxMind database directories**.

 ### IPv4 and IPv6

 Until now, almost all options provided information that contained both IPv4 and IPv6.
-The statistics menu has 2 options to narrow down the statistics on packets containig a specific IP version.
+The statistics menu has 2 options to narrow down the statistics on packets containing a specific IP version.
 This way you can identify and list all events linked to specific IP versions in a single windows.
 This can be accessed via the **Statistics --> IPvX Statistics** menu.

 ![Image](images/wireshark-advanced_ipvx.png)